 As a pioneer in solid-state induction melting technology, with a 25-year history of innovation, Ambrell provides industry-leading heating solutions.
 Our systems, installed in over 50 countries, are supported by our network of dedicated induction heating experts.
 With a firm commitment to innovation and continuous improvement, we are proud to deliver quality products and solutions for a variety of industries and markets.

-We have partnered with ITC of Adelanto CA to provide you with the most efficient and effective induction melting equipment and systems for your process.
+We have developed the most efficient and effective induction melting equipment and systems for your process.
 Our free 12-page brochure describes our broad range of systems, each capable of meeting your needs to:

 Contact us.
 Our team will review your requirements and will propose the most suitable induction melting system to meet your melting rates and your budget.